petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 Start planning your migration from DCsv2-series today.

 ### Identify the Target Migration Option
-- Learn more about the different migration options and their benefits in the section Recommended options for migration.
+- Learn more about the different migration options and their benefits in the section [*Recommended options for migration*](#recommended-options-for-migration).
 - Evaluate your current VM's workload and performance requirements and identify the target migration option.

 ### Check and Request Quota Increases